 Essentially, that air-gapped system is the super-strength backup that gives your network a Teflon blanket should any other method fail.
-Air gapping is crucial as a standalone strategy, but it’s also very smart to apply it to the 3-2-1 protection rule.
+It is crucial as a standalone strategy, but it’s also very smart to apply it to the 3-2-1 protectE61,ion rule.

 Reading up to this point, you have probably deduced that air gapping can be extremely beneficial for protecting your data.
-There are other positives to utilizing an air gap strategy, including the following:
+A few other positives reasons to utilize this strategy include the following:

 Helps prevent data from being completely destroyed and eradicated.
-Once data has been compromised to the point of a total loss, it can be very difficult (and sometimes impossible) to recover without a strong recovery technique like air gapping.
+Once data has been compromised to the point of a total loss, it can be very difficult (and sometimes impossible) to recover without a strong recovery technique.

 Protection and prevention are both vital functions that using air gaps can provide for your data.
 The fact that air gapping pulls double duty in providing both is another positive aspect of using the technique.
 Oftentimes, networks are subject to attacks that result in compromised data and/or loss.
-Air gaps help defend against both at the same time.
+This strategy helps defend against both at the same time.

 It’s always good practice to examine both sides of a strategy in order to make a decision about whether or not it’s right for you.
 While it’s easy to sing the praises of air gapping, there are some valid critiques of the technique.